-Post-operative care involves promoting the body’s natural ability to heal a surgical site.
-Most often, dental extractions require post-operative care, though you may receive care instructions after an implant, grafting or after simpler procedures like crowns, root canals and veneers.
-The key to any type of post-operative care is to heal the mouth as quickly as possible and with minimal complications.
+Post-operative care focuses on promoting the body’s natural ability to heal a surgical site.
+Most often, dental extractions require post-operative care; although, you will receive care instructions after an implant or bone graft, or even after simpler procedures like crowns, root canals, and veneers.
+The key to any type of post-operative care is to heal the mouth as quickly as possible, with minimal complications.

 Why is Post-Operative Care important?

-If you fail to take care of your teeth or mouth after having surgery, you may find that you begin to experience post-surgical complications.
+If you fail to take care of your teeth or mouth after a surgery, you may begin to experience post-surgical complications.
 One of the most common post-op complications is known as dry socket.
 Dry socket often occurs when the blood clot that forms in an extraction site is pulled out.
-This prevents the clot from healing the area and can cause underlying bone to be exposed.
-Dry socket is incredibly painful, but it can be completely avoided with proper post-operative care.
-For example, dry socket is often caused by smoking right after surgery as well as using a straw to drink fluids.
-In more severe but rare cases, an infection can develop at the surgical site and require antibiotics.
-You will be given important post-operative care instructions following every single procedure that we perform, whether it is a surgery or simple restoration.
+This prevents the clot from healing the area, and can cause underlying bone to be exposed.
+Dry socket is incredibly painful, but it can be avoided completely with proper post-operative care.
+For example, dry socket is often caused by smoking right after surgery, or using a straw to drink fluids, both which can be avoided.
+In more severe but rare cases, an infection can develop at the surgical site, and may require antibiotics.
+You will be given important, post-operative care instructions following every single procedure that we perform, whether it is a complex surgery or a simple restoration.

 What are typical Post-Operative Instructions?

 After surgery or restorative work has been completed, you’ll go home biting down on a piece of gauze.
-The gauze will help to stop the bleeding and prevent it from continuing.
-In the off chance that your gums are still bleeding after surgery, you’ll be instructed to use a new piece of gauze until the bleeding stops.
-You will be given a special rinse that should be used for the first few days to a week after surgery.
-This rinse is specifically designed to keep the mouth clean and prevent bacterial overgrowth.
-Most often, you’ll be instructed not to brush your teeth for the first day or two following surgery so that you do not cause undo stress on the surgical site.
-Each surgery and procedure is different, so we will provide you with specific instructions regarding the procedure you’re having done.
+The gauze will help to stop the bleeding, allowing a clot to begin to form.
+In the off chance that your gums are still bleeding after surgery, you’ll be instructed to change the gauze regularly until the bleeding stops.
+You will be given a special rinse that should be used for the first few days, up to a week after surgery.
+This rinse is specifically designed to keep the mouth clean, preventing bacterial overgrowth.
+Most often, you’ll be instructed not to brush your teeth for the first day or two following surgery, preventing undo stress on the surgical site.
+Each surgery and procedure is different, so we will provide you with specific instructions detailing post-op care for the procedure you’re having done.

 Getting help for post-operative care as needed

-Post-operative care is crucial to the healing of your teeth, gums and mouth.
-It can prevent infection, pain and inflammation that can cause unnecessary trips to the dental office.
-If at any time you have problems with post-op care or are experiencing a complication related to your procedure, contact us immediately so that we can get you in to be seen or help with answering questions over the phone.
+Post-operative care is crucial to the healing of your teeth, gums, and mouth.
+It can prevent infection, pain, and inflammation that can lead to unnecessary trips to the dental office.
+If at any time you have problems with post-op care, or are experiencing a complication related to your procedure, contact us immediately so that we can get you in to be seen, or answer your questions over the phone.